 - A feeling of euphoria or extreme relaxation

 - A false sense of well-being during drug use

 - Building up a tolerance to the effects of fentanyl

 - Increased drug-seeking behavior

-- Forging prescriptions, switching doctors or stealing to obtain drugs
+- Forging prescriptions, switching doctors, or stealing to obtain drugs

 - Experiencing withdrawal symptoms when stopping the use of fentanyl

 There is no question that fentanyl is highly potent, particularly when compared to other types of opioids.
 Because of the strength of the drug, abusing fentanyl can often lead to an overdose on the drug.
 Fentanyl overdose usually results in a particular set of physical symptoms.
-If these symptoms go untreated, overdose on the opioid drug can sometimes be fatal.
+If these symptoms go untreated, an overdose of the opioid drug can sometimes be fatal.
 Because of this, it is important to know what to look for when it comes to both fentanyl abuse and fentanyl overdose.
 Some of the most common physical symptoms of an overdose to look for include:

 - Confusion and difficulty in thinking